jeremykenedy/jquery-ui-position-sql-save/README.md

 ### Quick Project Setup
 ###### (Not including your dev environment)
-1. Run `git clone https://github.com/jeremykenedy/jquery-ui-position-sql-save.git jquery-ui-position-sql-save.git`
+1. Run `git clone https://github.com/jeremykenedy/jquery-ui-position-sql-save.git jquery-ui-position-sql-save`
 2. From the projects root run `bower update`
 3. From the projects root run `npm install`
 4. From the projects root run `gulp copyfiles`